 Albuquerque, New Mexico

-With lots of sunshine and a mild year-around climate, Albuquerque makes a unique vacation destination for you and your pup.
+With lots of sunshine and a mild year-round climate, Albuquerque makes a unique vacation destination for you and your pup.
 You can catch the International Hot Air Balloon Festival here in October or check out some of the “Breaking Bad” TV show filming sites.
 There are lots of dog parks here, as well as pet-friendly hotels and restaurants.
-White Sands National Monument in Alamogordo is dog-friendly and a beautiful southwestern destination to hike among the sand dunes.
+White Sands National Park in Alamogordo is dog-friendly and a beautiful southwestern destination to hike among the sand dunes.

 With lots of parks and dog-friendly bars, Austin is a great place to travel with your pet.
 It’s an affordable destination where you can oftentimes find free or cheap festivals, concerts, and entertainment.
 A couple fun places to play with your dog here are the Barton Creek Greenbelt and Zilker Metropolitan Park.
-Don’t miss the Groovy Dog Bakery for a sweet treat and Austin to actually take a yoga class with your dog!

 Cannon Beach, Oregon